Smoke Detectors, Fire Alarms & Security Systems Services in Fort Johnson, NY (Serves the rest of Montgomery County & beyond)

 Types of fire alarms you might choose from include:

 - Smoke alarms: These are the more traditional circle-shaped alarms that alert homeowners to the presence of smoke.
-They sometimes set off false alarms with heavy shadows or other interference, but they are often more sensitive than heat detectors.
+They sometimes set off false alarms with heavy shadows or interference, but they are often more sensitive than heat detectors.

 - Heat detectors: These alarms react to temperature increases and are sometimes quite a bit slower than the smoke alarm.
 Heat detectors work well in smaller spaces, such as basements, rather than serving a whole household.